ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 Then, in December, we found out that our proposal, 'Converting Users to Contributors: Enabling Sustainable Maintenance and Development of Palaeoverse', was chosen as one of four Large Awards to be funded!
 The funding, totaling ~£480,000 (~650,000 USD) over two years, will go towards:

-1. A dedicated, full-time Research Software Engineer who will audit and refactor the entire Palaeoverse toolkit, with a focus on improving standardization, accessibility, and reducing future maintenance needs
+1. A dedicated, full-time Research Software Engineer who will audit and refactor the entire Palaeoverse toolkit, with a focus on improving standardization, accessibility, and reducing future maintenance needs.
-2. A dedicated, full-time Community Engagement Coordinator who will develop and run bespoke community training events on research software development (like [The Carpentries](https://carpentries.org)), hackathons, and a dedicated mentorship program (modeled after the [rOpenSci Champions Program](/champions/)) to train the next generation of Palaeoverse contributors
+2. A dedicated, full-time Community Engagement Coordinator who will develop and run bespoke community training events on research software development (like [The Carpentries](https://carpentries.org)), hackathons, and a dedicated mentorship program (modeled after the [rOpenSci Champions Program](/champions/)) to train the next generation of Palaeoverse contributors.
-3. Funds for travel and subsistence for the community training events, hackathons, and mentorship program
+3. Funds for travel and subsistence for the community training events, hackathons, and mentorship program.

 Altogether, we hope that, by devoting these resources to Palaeoverse over the next two years, we will build a strong community of users and contributors that will sustain the Palaeoverse R packages and broader organization for many years to come.
 We invite you to join us over on [GitHub](https://github.com/palaeoverse)!